-PSFG Fellowship SUmmer 2018
+PSFG Fellowship SUmmer 2019

 PSFG is committed to fostering a workplace that reflects the diversity of our membership.
-We strongly encourage applications from women, people of color, and bilingual and bicultural individuals, as well as individuals with disabilities, and members of the LGBT+ communities.
-We strive to attract and mentor a diverse talent pool, foster an inclusive work environment, and provide hands-on experience for underrepresented young people in philanthropy.
+We encourage applications from women, people of color, and bilingual and bicultural individuals, as well as individuals with disabilities, and members of the LGBT+ communities.
+We strive to attract and mentor a diverse talent pool, foster an inclusive work environment, and provide hands-on work experience for underrepresented young people in philanthropy.

 Title: PSFG Fellow